qmk/qmk_firmware/docs/newbs_getting_started.md

  * The firmware size is fine - 26356/28672 (2316 bytes free)
 ```

-# Creating Your Layout
+# Creating Your Keymap

-You are now ready to create your own personal layout!
+You are now ready to create your own personal keymap!
 Move on to [Building Your First Firmware](newbs_building_firmware.md) for that.